-1. Activities of the Joint ALMA Office (JAO)
+2.1.1 Joint ALMA Office (JAO)

-1.1 Project Management and Organization
+Project Management and Organization

-1.1.1 The Management IPT continued to hold weekly teleconferences during this quarter, with all IPT Leads and Deputy Leads joining the Management IPT in a separate teleconference every other week.
+The Management IPT continued to hold weekly teleconferences during this period, with all IPT Leads and Deputy Leads joining the Management IPT in a separate teleconference every other week.
 Planning has begun for "ALMA Week", scheduled for early June in Victoria, Canada.
 This is a meeting where key personnel from the entire Project meet face to face to review the status of the project.